espanso/website/docs/configuration/app-specific-configurations.md

 filter_title: YouTube
 enable: false
 ```
-> Note that in situations where more than one filter applies to the same program (e.g. a browser filter, and a tab filter) they are applied in alphabetical order.
-Name the filter files accordingly so that, for example, a `filter_title` file precedes a `filter_exec` file.
+> Note that, in addition to `default.yml`, only **one** app-specific configuration can apply at any time.
+In situations where more than one filter *could* apply to the same program (e.g. a browser filter, and a tab filter) the first one alphabetically by file-name will be active.
+Name the filter files accordingly so that, in the example, a `filter_title` file overrides a more general `filter_exec` file.